-After an Entity is created it will be organized into a folder in the designer studio with the name [FolderEntityDataStructure].
+After an Entity is created it will be organized into a folder within the designer studio with the name [FolderEntityDataStructure].
 The Entity will automatically generate a Configuration Folder, this is where Entity Actions can be applied.
-Extending Entities creates an object that extends an existent structure Type in Decisions with additional metadata.
+Extending Entities creates an object that extends an existing structure type in Decisions with additional metadata.
 Different ways that an Entity can be extended include Access Patterns, User Actions, Rules, Events, Triggers and Services.

 About Extending Features

-After and Entity is created the it’s Configuration Folder will auto-generate.
-Select the Configuration Folder to open up the action bar located on the bottom of the designer studio.
+After an Entity is created the Configuration Folder will auto-generate.
+Select the Configuration Folder to open up the action bar located at the bottom of the designer studio.

 - Extending Entities by adding an Access Pattern

 - Extending Entities by adding a Validation Rule

 - Extending Entities by adding State Triggers